 Julius Giere (1807-1880) was a painter, lithographer, photographer, and publisher, active in Hannover, Germany.

 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Giere, Jules: Portrait of Heinrich Heine, Leo Baeck Institute, 77.40.
+Giere, Julius: Portrait of Heinrich Heine, Leo Baeck Institute, 77.40.

 Search for This Artist/Creator in the LBI Catalog